 Complete guide: Google Assistant explained

-Probably the most-used feature of both is for playing music; they're really good at being your personal DJ, especially when paired to your favourite streaming services.
+Probably the most-used feature of both smart speaker is music streaming and both Amazon and Google speakers are great personal DJs when paired to a streaming service.
 Google Play Music will only work on Home, while Amazon Music is exclusive to the Echo.
-Spotify works across both, but it's the access to YouTube Music (if you're a subscriber) that gives Home a bit of a secret weapon here.
+Spotify works across both, but it's Google Home's access to YouTube Music (if you're a subscriber) that gives Home a bit of a secret weapon here.

 Beyond that, both smart home devices have a range of talents.
 These come in the form of 'Skills' for the Echo and 'Actions' for Home.

-Amazon Echo v Google Home: Skills
+Amazon Echo v Google Home: Skills & features

 Echo had the head start here, and now boasts over available 10,000 skills.
 Home has closed the gap a fair amount since launch with its broadening range of abilities and third-party integrations, but Alexa still holds the higher ground with a wider range of smart home integrations and skills.
-The ability to choose which skills your Echo learns has its advantages too.
+The ability to choose which skills your Echo learns has its advantages, too.

 Amazon's Echo currently has free voice calling, though you'll need the Alexa app and an Amazon account β and you can also "Drop In" to other Alexa devices in your home, like an intercom, and even other people's houses, if they approve it.
-If they don't, you can still ring their Echo with your phone or Echo speaker, they just have to answer your call like a normal telephone.
+If they don't, you can still ring their Echo with your phone or Echo speaker; they just have to answer your call like a normal telephone.

 Home has another advantage in that it has access to Google's entire neural network, which gives it the edge in relaying certain information, and we feel like this has the potential to give it more advantage in the long run if/when Google starts integrating more of its services with Home.
-These added smarts already show up when searching for music tracks: you can give Home some example lyrics, and it can sometimes seek out the song you're looking for.
+These added smarts already show up when searching for music tracks: you can give Home some example lyrics, and it can sometimes hunt down the song you're looking for.

 Amazon Echo v Google Home: Price